nikhilskul7/musichub-node-server-app/README.md

 5. **Start the development server:** npm start
-  The application will start on http://localhost:3000
+  The application will start on http://localhost:5000

-# The server will start on [http://localhost:5000](http://localhost:5000).

 ## Deployment
 The backend is deployed on Render.com.
 To deploy your own version, follow these steps: